Scottish Words Illustrated

 Shouting for help on how he should announce that he is wanting entrance through the extensive glass frontage.

 “Hoi!
 Hoi you!
 Is it awricht if I chap wi this thing or is there a door bell for the sake of safety?”
-Translated: awricht: all right, permissible, allowable.
+Translate: awricht: all right, permissible, allowable.
 “Hoi!
 Hoi you!
 Is it permissible to … Continue reading Awricht. →

 bell, door, glass, knocker, receptionist, risk, stupid